syeda-faizah/EDULUMOS_INTERNSHIP_TASKS/Week1/README.md

-# Task 04: Titanic Dataset – Exploratory Data Analysis (EDA)
+# Titanic Dataset – Exploratory Data Analysis (EDA)

 This repository contains the work completed for Task 04 – Exploratory Data Analysis (EDA) of the Titanic dataset as part of the Data Analytics coursework.